mozilla/addons-server/docs/topics/install-with-vagrant.rst

 Now that your VM is running, SSH in and start the server::

     vagrant ssh
-    cd ~/project/ && python manage.py runserver 0.0.0.0:8000
+    ./project/vagrant/bin/start.sh

+On your first run, this will take several minutes because it pulls down some JSON data files.
+On subsequent runs it should start up within a minute.
-After about a minute your server will be running on a special IP address created by vagrant.
+Your development server will then be running on a special IP address created by vagrant.
 Yay.
 To access it, open a web browser to http://33.33.33.24:8000/

 You can make an alias to this IP address by adding the following line to your